shopware/admin-api-reference/docs/guides/quick-start/03-media-handling.md

 ### Upload the resource directly

-This way, you provide the binary file directly within the request body, set the content type header accordingly (e.g. `Content-Type: image/jpg`) and provide the `extension` as a query parameter.
+This way, you provide the binary file directly within the request body, set the content type header accordingly (e.g., `Content-Type: image/jpg`), and provide the `extension` as a query parameter.

 ```sample http
 {